Children's Device Protection Bill

 Here’s how it works:

-- When a mobile device is activated for or by a minor then the parental filtering software is enabled.
+1. When a mobile device is activated within your state for or by a minor then the parental filtering software is enabled.
 Filtering software is already installed on the device.
 No new software is required.

-- Parents and/or legal guardians have the right to turn off the filtering software for their minor.
+4. Parents and/or legal guardians have the right to turn off filtering software on a phone, and can easily do so by toggling the filter on and off with a password.

 FAQS